 - Blurriness and haziness

 - Difficulty reading or seeing things up close or in the distance

 - Night “blindness” or problems seeing things in the dark/low light levels

 - Sensitivity to light

-There are many reasons that your eyesight or vision may be getting worse, some of these are age-related and others, like most health issues, are as a result of diet and lifestyle.
+There are many other reasons that your eyesight or vision may be getting worse, some of these are age-related, and others, like most health issues, can be largely attributed to diet and lifestyle.